perfanalytics/pose2sim/README.md

 </details>

 ## Utilities
-A list of standalone tools, which can be either run as scripts, or imported as functions.
+A list of standalone tools (see [Utilities](https://github.com/perfanalytics/pose2sim/tree/main/Pose2Sim/Utilities)), which can be either run as scripts, or imported as functions.
 Check usage in the docstrings of each Python file.
 The figure below shows how some of these toolscan be used to further extend Pose2Sim usage.

 <details>
   <summary><b>Converting files and Calibrating</b> (CLICK TO SHOW)</summary>
     <pre>
+`Blazepose_runsave.py`
+Runs BlazePose on a video, and saves coordinates in OpenPose (json) or DeepLabCut (h5 or csv) format.

 `DLC_to_OpenPose.py`
 Converts a DeepLabCut (h5) 2D pose estimation file into OpenPose (json) files.